 Finding the sweet notes

 In video lesson 24 of Learn Jazz Piano I focus on how songwriters employ ‘sweet notes’ to add that spine tingling effect to their melody.
-I then relate this to jazz improvisation and show you how to employ this technique in your solos.
+I then relate this to jazz improvisation and show you how to employ this technique of finding the sweet notes in your solos.
+Using these well-chosen notes is a good way to anchor your solo, reflect the original song and help the listener follow your improvisation.

 Here’s an extract from chapter 10 of my eBook ‘How To Solo’, where I deal with this essential topic of finding the sweet notes.
 To purchase the book follow this link.